boolesrings/Simple-microblogging-wordpress-plugin/readme.txt

 * **date_format**: If showing the date, this php date format will be used.
 The default is the Date Format value from the General Settings page.
 I recommend `"F j"`, which displays as "May 12".

-* **use_excerpt**: Use the post's excerpt instead of contents.
+* **use_excerpt**: If defined, use the post excerpt instead of the entire contents.
 We recommend writing short microposts, but if you prefer to write longer ones, this can be used to truncate them.
 Unfortunately, Wordpress excerpts don't allow links or other html, use the plugin [Advanced Excerpt](http://wordpress.org/extend/plugins/advanced-excerpt/) to remedy this!

 * **q**: Arbitrary &-separated arguments to add to the query.
 See the [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query/#Parameters) page for available syntax.
 For example, to show only posts from author `sam` in ascending instead of descending order, you would write `[microblog q="author_name=sam&order=ASC"]`.